terrajobst/api-fingerprint/README.md

 # API Fingerprinting

-The purpose of this repository is to define a standardized format for generating string-based identifier that uniquely identify a specific .NET API.
-It's designed to distinguish between different overloads as well as handling of generics.
+The purpose of this repository is to define a standardized format for generating fingerprints that uniquely identify a specific .NET API.
+It's designed to distinguish between overloads as well as handling of generics.

 This repo provides implementations for various metadata readers: